Code-Institute-Submissions/alandoherty95-reciprocate-app/TESTING.md

 - Recipe Types page is not displaying, only accessible for admin, enable admin function for username: aland

+- Drop-down field in add new recipe form changes color to red after selecting next field

 <a href="#top">Return to Top</a>